designstem/projects/patterns/index.md

 ---

 | section: Final assignment

-***TODO 2*** rethink
+| 1 1
+| 2 3
+| rows: auto 1fr

 <caption>Exercise</caption>

 ## Final assignment

-Key steps
+#### Key steps

+-

+#### 1.

-1. Now that you improved your knowledge and skills, find a way to produce your pattern, texture or structure.
+Now that you improved your knowledge and skills, find a way to produce your pattern, texture or structure.
 You can use stamp, stencil, cut out vinyl, 3D printers, laser cutters, AR/VR...
 Get your skates on!

+-

+#### 2.

-2. When you think you're done with making your best 2D/3D pattern, find at least two students to get peer reviews.
+When you think you're done with making your best 2D/3D pattern, find at least two students to get peer reviews.
 You will need them in the next stage to make improvements to the design.

 ---